 Once the documents and other evidence have been gathered, your attorney can fully investigate your claim and present your legal options to move forward with your claim and seek compensation for your injuries and other accident-related expenses.

-Seek Legal Help Now
+Seek Legal Help Now For Brake Failure Causing A Truck Accident

 If you have been injured in a serious accident caused by a commercial truck, you have our deepest sympathies.
-The attorneys at the Law Office of Kenneth E. Berger are here so that you and your family can get the help that you deserve.
+The truck accident attorneys at the Law Office of Kenneth E. Berger are here so that you and your family can get the help that you deserve.
 We proudly serve those from the Florence, Sumter, and Myrtle Beach areas, as well as the entire state of South Carolina, and we work hard to keep all of the roads and highways of our great state safe by holding negligent drivers responsible for their actions.